bilal-fazlani/zio-maelstrom/docs/examples/broadcast.md

 8. Add gossip received by other nodes to node's state

 !!! tip
     This is a naive implementation of gossip protocol.
-We are sending all the number in a node's state to all its neighbors.
+We are sending all the numbers in a node's state to all its neighbors.
 This will not scale well.
 Find a better way to do this.

 !!! note
     Source code for this example can be found on [:simple-github: Github](https://github.com/bilal-fazlani/zio-maelstrom/blob/main/examples/broadcast/src/main/scala/com/example/Main.scala)